From outside

 Series of photos capturing my own windows from different points of view.

 While researching, I recalled that the photographer Alper Yesiltas (2017) used to capture a window that faced his room over twelve years (2017), and even if it wasn’t his own; one suddenly perceives it as a living entity.
 We can see its white lace curtain, its wall changing colours from snowy to sunny days, and how the passage of time gradually transforms the window until it is eventually dismantled, disappearing much like life itself when one passes away.
 This active contemplation of the same window over time shows a rare perseverance in representing the same element until it becomes an obsession.
 In my photographs, I opted to examine my windows from varying distances and angles, rather than relying on a single frame of reference, and I even asked two neighbours to take them in picture from outside, after giving instructions on how to recognise them.
-Sharing my exact location with others momentarily diminished my sense of privacy.
+Sharing my exact location with others momentarily diminished my sense of privacy, yet I began to imagine myself as a stranger looking at these same windows years or even decades later—the only remaining entrance to that previous life I once had.